Takakiriy/typrm/README.md

 If you specify the file path and parameters by search (s) command with `#ref:` tag, the file path and line number will be displayed.
+It can also be displayed by entering it in the search keyword input mode (typrm shell).

     $ typrm s \#ref: '${projects}/project1/src/app.ts#main'
     C:/Users/user1/Projects/project1/src/app.ts:25